QGEP/docs/ro/_sources/user-guide/digitizing/digitizingchannels.rst.txt

 .. figure:: images/reach_geometry_snapping_01.jpg

-The snapped features 9405 and 9390 have the altitude from the wastewater node levels.
-These values are entered into the attributes `rp_from_level` and `rp_to_level` and can be edited there by the user.
+The snapped features 9405 and 9390 have the altitude from the wastewater node bottom_level.
+These values are copied into the attributes `rp_from_level` and `rp_to_level` and can be edited there by the user.
 When the user changes these values, the Z value of the geometry of the digitized feature and its reach points will be changed as well.

 .. figure:: images/reach_geometry_snapping_02.jpg